Non Surgical Root Canal

 How is a root canal performed?

-If you experience any of these symptoms, Dr. Evans will most likely recommend treatment to eliminate the diseased pulp.
+If you experience any of these symptoms, Dr. Fawcett will most likely recommend treatment to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia since your comfort is always our goal.
 In addition, we will provide nitrous oxide analgesia .
 You will be able to drive home after your treatment, and you will be comfortable returning to your normal routine.

 What happens after treatment?

 When your root canal is completed, the tooth may be tender for a few days.
-Dr. Evans will discuss the final restoration with you if you are his patient, or refer you back to your dentist at this time for follow up care.
+Dr. Fawcett will discuss the final restoration with you if you are his patient, or refer you back to your dentist at this time for follow up care.